r2awes/PiClosedLoop/pi/readme.md

 Sorry if I butcher your life's work

 ### Disclaimer
-Literally all of this is based on my rudimentary idea of how this stuff works, 8 years of having Type 1, and like maybe 10 hours of research.
+All of this is based on my rudimentary idea of how this stuff works, 8 years of having Type 1, and a little bit of research.

 I think I know my body, but I may be wrong.
 If you use this, it is at your own risk ... so don't sue me chief.
 Its not my fault if you are as stupid as me.